Rheumatoid arthritis in the spine

 - Gradual change in the shape of the spine

-While rheumatoid arthritis has no known cure, its symptoms can often be managed through many of the same nonsurgical techniques prescribed for people with osteoarthritis of the spine or other conditions that lead to spinal stenosis (a narrowing of the spinal canal).
-Exercise and over-the-counter pain medicine can be prescribed by your physician.
-Patients have also found some relief in physical therapy, chiropractic care and even alternative medicine.
-If this type of conservative treatment proves ineffective, surgery could become an option.
+While rheumatoid arthritis has no known cure, its symptoms can often be managed through many of the same nonsurgical techniques prescribed for people with osteoarthritis of the spine or other conditions that lead to spinal stenosis, a narrowing of the spinal canal.
+Physical therapy exercises and over-the-counter medication can be recommended by your doctor.
+Some patients have also reported finding relief with therapeutic massage, chiropractic care and alternative medicine, such as acupuncture.
+If this type of conservative treatment proves ineffective and pain is seriously affecting your quality of life, surgery could become an option.

 Traditionally, treatment of spinal rheumatoid arthritis has been approached with fusion of the affected vertebrae or the installation of rods or screws to hold the spinal structure in place.
 A large incision is required to access the vertebrae, disturbing the muscles and other soft tissue.
-This kind of open-back surgery can be risky and requires a long recovery period.
-In some cases, the stress created by traditional open neck and back surgery can actually worsen the condition.
+This kind of traditional open-back surgery can be risky and requires a long recovery period.
+In some cases, the stress created by spine surgery may potentially worsen the condition.